isomerpages/moe-ferngreenpri/_our-curriculum/Sexuality Education (SEd).md

 The completed opt-out form is to be submitted by **04/02/2022**.

 10. Parents can contact the school at 68343100 or email: [ferngreen\_ps@moe.edu.sg](mailto:ferngreen_ps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

+11. Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements.